 The following year, the silver content was completely removed from the half dollar, resulting in a copper-nickel clad proof coins struck from 1971 to present.

 There were several proof Kennedy Half Dollars specially produced for collectors with silver content.
 This included the 1976-S half dollars struck in 40% silver and included in a special three coin set to celebrate the Bicentennial.
 Decades later in 1992, the US Mint released an annual Silver Proof Set, which included the half dollar struck in 90% silver.
-The most valuable proof Kennedy Halves are some of the lower mintage 90% silver issues.
+To mark the 50th anniversary of the series, half dollars were produced in silver and gold compositions with a variety of mint marks.

 Proof Kennedy Half Dollar Mintages